DarkBrave/darkbrave/README.md

 # Hi!
 I'm DarkBrave!

+## NOTICE: I RECENTLY PRIVATED A BUNCH OF REPOSITORIES; DO NOT CONTACT ME ABOUT IT!

 This is my GitHub profile, where I post most of my code.
 I also have a YouTube channel (DarkBrave) where I post videos.
 I am currently learning to code in Java, and I already know basic HTML and CSS.